-- Everyone who can benefit from PrEP should now be able to get it.
-You no longer have to be at high risk. - Everyone now has the option to quick-start PrEP using a double first dose (two pills), working within two hours. - Event-based dosing can also now be used by everyone.
-This uses either 2:1:1 or 2:7 dosing. - New info covers starting and stopping PrEP and new versions of PrEP (TAF/FTC and injectables). - UK guidelines in 2024 might include additional recommendations that could make PrEP even easier.
-This includes that people who currently need 6-7 daily doses a week might only need 4 or more.
+- Everyone who can benefit from PrEP should now be able to get it free on the NHS. - Everyone can start PrEP using a double first dose (two pills).
+This gives full protection after only two hours. - Event-based dosing can also now be used by everyone.
+This uses either 2:1:1 or 2:7 dosing. - Everyone taking at least four daily doses a week will get good protection. - Both versions of oral PrEP can be used in the same ways (ie TD/FTC and TAF/FTC). - New info is included on injectable PrEP...